Retrenchment Benefits and Packages in South Africa

 Find out about your medical aid membership and group life cover.
 Can you take it over in your personal capacity until you find new employment?
 As you get older, effective, cost-effective medical and life insurance cover can be difficult to get again, so it is worth sticking with existing policies if at all possible.

 Severance, notice and leave pay are specified in terms of South African labour law, along with the basis of their calculation.
 Bonuses and pension benefits payments are subject to your employment contract.

 To avoid paying unnecessary tax on your retrenchment benefits, structure your package according to the guidelines above.
 In addition, have your accrued pension savings them transferred directly into a retirement annuity or preservation fund.

 Negotiate to maintain any medical aid or life insurance contracts if possible to lock in favourable premiums.

-A Certified Financial Planner professional can offer valuable advice on about maximising your retrenchment benefits.
-Visit your financial planner and for advice about all the possibilities BEFORE your retrenchment package is finalized.
+A Certified Financial Planner professional can offer valuable advice on maximizing your retrenchment benefits.
+Visit your financial planner for advice about all the possibilities BEFORE your retrenchment package is finalized.

 P.S.
 If you found this retrenchment benefits article helpful, feel free to share it with friends, Facebook it or post it on your blog.
 Just please leave it intact and do not alter it in anyway.
 All links must remain in the article and no textual amendments are permitted.